snabbdom-jsx/snabbdom-jsx/README.md

 })
 ```

-Each module handles a portion of the data attributes (the object in the parameter to `h`).
+Each module handles a portion of the data attributes (the 2nd parameter to `h`).
 And each portion is stored inside a **namespace**, for example, event attributes are placed inside the `on` namespace, class attributes inside the `class` namespace and so on.

 By default all attributes listed in the JSX element are placed inside the `props` namespace.